Obiohagwu/MiniRLstuff/README.md

 A folder of multiple RL implementations.
 Rnadom mini stuff

-Primary algorthm used was a PPO (Proximal policy optimzation)
+Primary algorthm used for lunarlander was a PPO (Proximal policy optimzation)
 ---
 PPO PAPER: https://arxiv.org/abs/1707.06347